-18 Jun Are you Situationally or Chronically Disorganized?
+18 Jun Are You Situationally or Chronically Disorganized?

 Have you tried many times to get organized without success?
 Is the Komari method everyone raves about not working for you?
-Do you feel defeated and truly believe nothing you do brings more order to your life?
+Do you feel defeated and believe nothing you do brings order to your life?

 Everyone experiences times when organizing is challenging, for example during the COVID-19 pandemic.
 Moving to a new home, welcoming a baby to the family, or losing a loved one are also situations that cause temporary disorganization.

 Temporary disorganization during a transition in life is normal and to be expected.

 When this happens, give yourself some time to get used to your new lifestyle.
 After a while, you’ll automatically develop new habits and routines that help you reclaim control over your stuff and your life.